UniversitaDellaCalabria/uniCMS/docs/source/contents/search_engine.md

 Search Engine
 -------------

-uniCMS uses MongoDB as search engine, it was adopted in place of others search engines like Elastic Search or Sorl, for the following reasons:
+uniCMS uses MongoDB as search engine, it was adopted in place of others search engines like Elastic Search or Sorl for the following reasons:

 - The documents stored are really small, few kilobytes (BSON storage)
-- collections would be populated on each creation/change/deletion event by **on_$event hooks**
+- Collections would be populated on creation/change/deletion events by **on_$event hooks**
-- each entry is composed following a small schema, this would reduce storage usage increasing general performances at the same time
+- Each entry is composed following a small schema, this would reduce storage usage, increasing general performances at the same time

 Technical specifications are available in [MongoDB Official Documentation](https://docs.mongodb.com/manual/core/index-text/).
 Some usage example also have been posted [here](https://code.tutsplus.com/tutorials/full-text-search-in-mongodb--cms-24835).